conan-io/docs/tutorial/conan_repositories/setup_local_recipes_index.rst

 you can use the `local_recipes_index` template for the `conan new` command.
-For demonstration purposes, let's create a `local-recipes-index` repository for a hypothetical `hello` library, with a license incompatible with Conan Center, using the `local_recipes_index` template for the `conan new` command:
+For demonstration purposes, let's create a `local-recipes-index` repository for a hypothetical `hello` library, with a license incompatible with Conan Center, using the `local_recipes_index` template for the :command:`conan new` command:

 .. code-block:: bash